top of page

 The Sea-Wolf

 Humphrey begins his hero’s journey aboard a ferry from San Francisco as a gentleman, who, at thirty-five years of age, knows little of life beyond the literary world he inhabits.
 He is blissfully unaware of the daily struggles experienced by men who provide him with the comfort to which he is accustomed.
-One of those men is Wolf Larsen, captain of the Ghost, who scoops Humphrey from the sea after the ferry he is travelling on is sunk.
+One of these men is Wolf Larsen, captain of the Ghost, who scoops Humphrey from the sea after the ferry he is travelling on is sunk.
 His saviour turns into his captor, however, and he soon finds that the delicate sensibilities of the gentleman are a detriment aboard what he later describes as a “hell-ship”.
 Shortly after rescuing Humphrey, the captain displays open contempt for him and men like him; men with soft hands who ‘stand on dead men’s legs’ – that is, who rely on others to provide for them.
 Larsen offers Humphrey the role of cabin-boy after the death of a sailor provides an opening in the crew, though, after he prevents the castaway’s escape on a passing vessel, it becomes clear that there is no choice but to serve the ship’s ruthless master.

 Humphrey, now addressed derisively as ‘Hump’, is quickly humbled, and must adapt to his perilous surroundings and a rough crew comprised of sailors and seal hunters: